Schinzel/wise-crowd-data-generator/doc/tasks/task_phase_5.md

 - Output directory format matches exact specification with CET timezone and lowercase month names

 ## Phase 5 - Task 5 - Main Orchestrator Implementation
-Create WiseCrowdDataGenerator class that orchestrates the complete data generation pipeline.
+Create WiseCrowdDataOrchestrator class that orchestrates the complete data generation pipeline.

 ### Description
 Implement the main orchestrator that coordinates all data generators in the correct sequence, handles file dependencies, and provides detailed progress feedback with timing information.